tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

 The processing divides the domain into 10x10 degree (geographic projection) tiles.
 For any given 10x10 tile, multiple MODIS sinusoidal projection tiles will overlap with the 10x10 tile (MODIS tiles are sort of rhomboidal, but they have north and south boundaries aligned with 10-degree latitude increments, so it's only the E and W boundaries that mismatch with 10x10 tiles).

-## Step 1: Download and aggregate MODIS files
+## Stage 1: Download and aggregate MODIS files

 1. Create an account with NASA Earthdata.
 To obtain a NASA Earthdata Login account, visit https://urs.earthdata.nasa.gov/users/new/.